koniweb/molecule/README.md

 additional module files
 =========================
-class_molecule.py -- extention to class_molecule.py to cut nanocrystals
+class_molecule_crystal.py -- extention to class_molecule.py to cut nanocrystals

 To Do
 =====
 - [ ] correct additional numbering in xyz output
 - [X] add additional read write flags for lammps in and output
+- [ ] allow for extended xyz output